 With so much to do in San Diego, it’s hard to fit in the things that are just outside of the city.
 So, as an alternative to any of the days on this itinerary, here are three great day trips to consider for your vacation.

-Located just 30 minutes from San Diego, Legoland is a great stop if you are traveling with kids.
-This amusement park is Lego-themed and full of roller coasters and other rides, as well as playgrounds and kid-centered activities.
+Located just 30 minutes from San Diego, Legoland is a great stop if you travel with kids.
+This amusement park is Lego-themed, full of roller coasters and other rides and playgrounds, and kid-centered activities.

 The Pacific Surfliner is a great way to travel along the California coastline.
 The train ride offers amazing views, especially in the stretch right out of San Diego.